ag-gr-hub/ag-gr-hub/README.md

 - Data Management: Ensuring data integrity, availability, and security for seamless operations and accurate reporting.
 - Collaboration and Planning: Active participation in project initiatives and efficient goal achievement.

+### Substitute Instructor at F.I.R.S.T.
+Institute
+- Front-end Development Teachings: Helping students understand, implement, and deploy HTML, CSS, JS webpages.
+- Assitance: Helping students understand concepts when these are preventing progress in their development.

 ---
 ## Past Experience